 - I do more meal preps and major housework during the weekends when my hubby is around to help.
-On Saturday morning, we will do the major housework like mopping, changing bedsheets, cleaning the toilets etc. On Sunday afternoons, I will wash vegetables and fruits so they are ready for use right away during the week.
+On Saturday morning, we will tackle the major housework together like mopping, changing bedsheets, cleaning the toilets etc. On Sunday afternoons, I will wash vegetables and fruits so they are ready for use right away during the week.
 I cook a large meal for Sunday dinner and freeze the leftovers so that we have some ready meals during the week.

 - With three kids now, it takes more time to get everybody to bed.
 To give ourselves more grace time, we moved dinner time up by 30 minutes to 6.00pm.
-Hubby may still work late and come home after 6.00pm but I will try to get the kids and myself to eat dinner at 6.00pm.
+Hubby may still work late and come home after 6.00pm but I will get the kids and myself to eat dinner at 6.00pm.
 This gives us more time for bedtime routines.

 - Our daily outings are shorter.
 We used to be out from 12.30 to 3.30pm.
 Most days, we do a shorter outing from 1 to 3pm and I choose venues that are nearer and familiar for us like parks, small museums or the library.